-7. Learning Resource System
+6. Learning Resource System

 A learning resource system includes all materials that support a student's educational experience and enhance a school's educational program such as libraries; texts; electronic resources; learning resource laboratories and centers; library consortia and interlibrary loan agreements; computers; internet access; research databases; and other similar resources and equipment.
-The learning resource system can be centralized or decentralized in organization but resources must be easily and readily accessible to students and faculty during and beyond classroom hours, regardless of location or means of delivery.
-Other necessary elements of a school's learning resource system follow.
+Necessary elements of a school's learning resource system follow.

 - a.
 A school's learning resource system must include materials commensurate with the level of education provided and appropriate to the courses of study in sufficient quantity and scope to meet the educational objectives of each program and include such elements as: relevant and current texts and periodicals; research journals and databases; standard works of reference; multi-media and/or electronic resources; electronic library resource technologies; and other resource materials necessary to adequately serve the student body. - b.
-Use of the learning resource system materials must be integrated into a school's curriculum and program requirements as a mechanism to enhance the educational process and to facilitate positive learning outcomes for students. - c.
+The learning resource system can be centralized or decentralized in organization but resources must be easily and readily accessible to students and faculty during and beyond classroom hours, regardless of location or means of delivery. - c.
+Use of the learning resource system materials must be integrated into a school's curriculum and program requirements as a mechanism to enhance the educational process and to facilitate positive learning outcomes for students. - d.
 A school's learning resource system must be managed by qualified school personnel with sufficient experience to provide oversight and supervision.
-Schools that offer a baccalaureate degree or higher must have a learning resource system coordinated by an individual holding a Master's degree in either the library science or information specialist fields. - d.
-Qualified school personnel orient, train, and assist students and faculty in the use of the learning resource system in a manner that supports learning objectives. - e.
+Schools that offer a baccalaureate degree or higher must have a learning resource system coordinated by an individual holding a master's degree in either the library science or information specialist fields. - e.
+Qualified school personnel orient, train, and assist students and faculty in the use of the learning resource system in a manner that supports learning objectives. - f.
 A school must have written policies and procedures for the ongoing development of its learning resource system as part of its institutional improvement program.
-A school must demonstrate sufficient support and budgetary allocations for the learning resource system. - f.
-In any case, it remains the responsibility of the school to ensure that its student body is adequately served and has ready access to sufficient and appropriate learning resource materials in compliance with these standards. - 8.
+A school must demonstrate sufficient support and budgetary allocations for the learning resource system. - g.
+In any case, it remains the responsibility of the school to ensure that its student body is adequately served and has ready access to sufficient and appropriate learning resource materials in compliance with these standards. - 7.
 Externships - a.
 An externship is a component of a program that is offered in a bona fide occupational setting for which training and education are provided.
 This standard applies to externships, internships and other similar occupational activities for which educational credit is awarded.
 When used, an externship may occur throughout the course of a program or as a capstone requirement.
 The objectives and goals of an externship must be to allow students to apply practically the knowledge and skills taught in didactic and supervised laboratory settings of instruction. - b.
 Externships must be based on a written training plan that specifies the goals, educational objectives, and specific experiences and applications to be accomplished.
 The written training plan must identify required educational resources, established timelines for the externship, and the evaluation process, and criteria to be used that appropriately and fairly measure demonstrated competency and skill attainment.